- 130g Sodium Cocoyl Isethionate

 How to make Shampoo Bars

 This simple natural shampoo bar recipe is a great introduction to making cleansing products at home.
 I’ve simplified the process so there’s no heating or separate phases, and the pH is worked out in advance.
-All you’ll need is your ingredients, a bowl and a mold!
+All you’ll need are your ingredients, a bowl and a mold!

 The best surfactant for shampoo bars